p-wegner/coding-aider/src/main/kotlin/de/andrena/codingaider/docker/docker.md

 # Docker Container Manager

 ## Overview
-The `DockerContainerManager` class is responsible for managing Docker containers within the application.
+The `DockerContainerManager` module is designed to manage Docker containers within the application.
 It provides functionality to retrieve the container ID from a temporary file, stop the running Docker container, and remove the temporary file after use.

 ## Key Classes and Methods